Technical Documentation: A Complete Beginner’s Guide with Examples

 I highly recommend WordPress with Heroic Knowledge Base (Heroic KB) for the documentation website and that’s what we will be using for this tutorial.

-WordPress is free, open source, and the most popular CMS platform.
+WordPress is free, open source, and the most popular CMS platform for the documentation.

 While Heroic KB is a premium WordPress plugin to create any kind of documentation website with.